Judge to rule on INM document access applications in October

 The application should also be refused because it would confer improper litigious advantage because it was information supplied as part of a statutory process.

-Applications on behalf of Joe Webb, whose lawyer Robert Fitzpatrick said he wants the documents for the purpose of prosecuting his case against INM, and from Rory Godson, were adjourned to October 6th.
+Applications on behalf of Joe Webb, whose lawyer Robert Fitzpatrick said he wanted the documents for the purpose of prosecuting his case against INM, and from Rory Godson, were adjourned to October 6th.

-The court heard INM itself as not objecting to access to the papers on the basis that it will be confined for use in the proceedings.
+The court heard INM itself was not objecting to access to the papers on the basis that it would be confined for use in the proceedings.

 Mr Justice Simons said he would give judgment on October 6th.